messDiv/MESS/docs/inference.rst

 the `Python Data Science Handbook
 <https://jakevdp.github.io/PythonDataScienceHandbook/>`_.

--  `Download and examine example empirical data`
+-  `Download and examine example empirical data`_
--  `Fetch pre-baked simulations`
+-  `Fetch pre-baked simulations`_
--  `Supported ensemble methods`
+-  `Supported ensemble methods`_
--  `ML assembly model classification`
+-  `ML assembly model classification`_
--  `ML parameter estimation`
+-  `ML parameter estimation`_
--  `Perform posterior predictive simulations`
+-  `Perform posterior predictive simulations`_
--  `Experiment with other example datasets`
+-  `Experiment with other example datasets`_
+-  `References`_

 Download and examine example empirical data
 -------------------------------------------
-We will be using as an example dataset of community-scale COI sequences (~500bp) and densely sampled abundances for the spider community on the island of La Reunion, an overseas department of France, which is the largest of the Mascarene islands, located in the Indian Ocean approximately 1000 km from Madagascar.
+We will be using as an example dataset of community-scale COI sequences (~500bp) and densely sampled abundances for the spider community on the island of La Reunion, an overseas department of France, and the largest of the Mascarene islands, located in the Indian Ocean approximately 1000 km from Madagascar.
 The data we will be using was collected and published by Emerson et al (2017).
-For this exercise, we will just grab and use the formatted data from the MESS github repository.
+For this exercise, we will use the pre-processed summary statistics which were generated from the real data and which are available in the MESS github repository.
 For further instruction on properly formatting and converting raw data into MESS-ready format see the `MESS raw data handling page
 <MESS_process_raw_data.html>`_.